ajolma/Geo-OGC-Geometry/README.md

 To install, unzip and untar the archive.
 In the directory created type

     perl Makefile.pl
     make
     make test
     make install

 Documentation is in the module file and will be added onto perllocal.pod as usual.

-COPYRIGHT AND LICENCE
+COPYRIGHT AND LICENSE

 Copyright (C) 2008- by Ari Jolma

-This library is free software; you can redistribute it and/or modify it under the terms of Artistic License 2.0 (included as LICENCE).
+This library is free software; you can redistribute it and/or modify it under the terms of Artistic License 2.0 (included as LICENSE).